akshatc/WP-Remote-WordPress-Plugin/readme.txt

 == Description ==

-The WP Remote WordPress Plugin works with [WP Remote](https://wpremote.com/) to enable you to remotely manage all your WordPress sites.
+The WP Remote WordPress Plugin works with [WP Remote](https://wpremote.com/) to enable you to remotely manage and update all your WordPress sites.

 = Features =

-* Track all your WordPress sites from one place.
-* Track the WordPress version each site is running and easily update.
-* Track all your plugins and themes and 1 click update them.
 * Free to monitor and update an unlimited number of sites.
+* Track and update all of your WordPress sites from one place.
+* Track and update all of your WordPress plugins and themes from one place.
+* Schedule automatic backups to AWS, SFTP, FTP.
-* Back up your database and files.
+* Perform manual backups of your WordPress database and files.
+* Download previous backups from the one place.
+* Install and activate plugins and themes from the one place.
+* Early beta access to [maekit](https://maek.it/) web design business platform.

 = Support =